barberboy/geojson-polyline/README.md

 ## Browser Usage

-Standalone builds are available in [`/dist`](./dist) for in-browser usage, which are ES3 compatable.
+Standalone builds are available in [`/dist`](./dist) for in-browser usage, which are ES3 compatible.

 ```html
 <script src="dist/geojson-polyline.min.js"></script>